 I’m the Food & Drinks editor at Time Out Magazine, and I also have contributed (writing & photography) to publications like Lucky Peach, The Guardian, Food & Wine Magazine, Saveur, New York Post, Eater, Vice Munchies, Serious Eats, La Nacion, Clarin, Roads & Kingdoms, The Latin Kitchen, BBC Travel, Wallpaper, National Geographic, Travel + Leisure, and The Infatuation.
 I’m also the former Food & Drinks editor of Time Out Magazine Buenos Aires, RIP.
 Sometimes when cool food obsessed travelers come to Argentina I organize customized Buenos Aires food tours.
 I also have a book in the works, and a plan to start culinary school, whenever I can find the time.

-– I have taken all of the photos on the site (unless otherwise noted/linked to), so please don’t steal them.
+– I took all of the photos on the site (unless otherwise noted), so please don’t steal them.
 Or if you do, give me credit for being the fab photog I pretend to be.

 – I also get off on reading comments, so feel free to tell me if you want to be my new best friend…. or if you think my drivel is full of shit.

 – I’m also one of “THOSE PEOPLE” who post photos of food (and maybe sometimes cats, dogs and Seinfeld references), so if you don’t roll your eyes at #foodporn posted at a healthy rate, twatme, likeme, and insta-assme on da world wide social media webz.

 – Questions, comments, complaints all welcome.
 Email me at email@example.com